natashaminako/Programming/README.md

 # Programming and Languages Study Repository

-This repository is where I store my Java exercises and projects.
-They help me better understand the language and put into practice what I learn in college, complementing my assignments.
+This repository is dedicated to storing my exercises and projects.
+The purpose is to enhance my understanding of the language and apply what I learn in college, complementing my coursework and assignments.

 ## Repository Structure